akeneo/Dockerfiles/README.md

 [![Build Status](https://travis-ci.org/akeneo/Dockerfiles.svg?branch=master)](https://travis-ci.org/akeneo/Dockerfiles)

-This repository contains Dockerfiles to be used for Akeneo PIM and other PHP or Symfony development/testing.
-Feel free to use/adapt them if they fit your needs.
+This repository contains Dockerfiles to be used for Akeneo PIM and other PHP or Symfony development/testing. **Please do not use them for a production environment.** Feel free to use/adapt them if they fit your needs.

 **These images do not contain Akeneo PIM**.